impressto/arcana/docs/memory/arcana-project-memory.md

 **Lesson:** When implementing UX improvements in one area, consider applying the same pattern across similar interactions
 **Application:** Added smooth scroll functionality to all wizard forms (memory and spec steps) for consistent behavior
 **Impact:** High - Professional feel, consistent user expectations met across the application

+### Adaptive UI Based on Content State
+**Date:** October 2, 2025
+**Category:** User Experience Design
+**Situation:** Users with populated wizards were frustrated by forced sequential navigation when they wanted to jump to specific sections
+**Lesson:** UI behavior should adapt based on content state - guided experience for beginners, flexible navigation for users with data
+**Application:** Implemented content detection to enable direct step navigation when meaningful data exists, while preserving guided flow for empty wizards
+**Impact:** High - Dramatically improves workflow efficiency for users working with existing content while maintaining onboarding experience

 ### useEffect Timing for DOM Interactions
 **Date:** October 2, 2025